serenasurani01/Care-Co-Insurance-Analysis/README.md

 ## Overview

 Care Co is a fictional health insurance provider that has 4 plan options: bronze, silver, gold and platinum.
-In 2019, the Wholistic Wellness Initiative was introduced, offering financial reimbursement for a variety of wellness products, including probiotics, daily vitamins, and stress relief supplements.
+In 2019, the Holistic Wellness Initiative was introduced, offering financial reimbursement for a variety of wellness products, including probiotics, daily vitamins, and stress relief supplements.
 This program is designed to encourage a well-rounded approach to health and well-being for its customers.

 <img width="186" alt="Plan id Premium" src="https://github.com/user-attachments/assets/da1c7fa0-2696-4c3c-a7b6-abc1c80f6a6e">